 - Buy floor models.
 Since they are “used,” you should get a good deal.

 - If you’re buying antiques, antique dealers expect to negotiate.
 Check online for a price point to help you know how to best negotiate.

-Cable / phone / Internet
+Cable / Phone / Internet

 Cable, phone and internet promotions are always expiring and new ones are always cropping up.
 When your contract is about to expire, make sure you’re aware of what the other providers are offering and what they’re charging.
 Tell your current provider you’ll switch unless they match (or beat) the deal.
 Remember the landlord situation?
 Again, it’s easier for a business to retain a customer than go out and get a new one.
 Many times, cable companies have specific deals to help retain customers longer so they may not show up on their website.
 Don’t be afraid to ask about them!

 If you’re a good customer, you may be able to negotiate late fees.
 This is especially true if you were late only once and there were extenuating circumstances.
 You can also ask your creditor to lower the interest rate.
 Credit card companies would rather you pay them the interest, albeit at a lower rate, than for you to pay the interest to someone else.

 There are several steps between the manufacturing of your next car and you driving home in it — each of those steps raise the price further.
 Take the time to do your research before so you have a good idea of what a car should cost.
 Take into account all of the add-ons you want like heated seats, sunroof and more — small perks like this can really add to the price tag and can be used as leverage for negotiation by the dealership.